Sell a House During Probate in Olympia

 7. Closing the Sale

-Once an offer is accepted and court approval (if required) is obtained, the sale proceeds to closing.
-The proceeds from the sale are then used to pay off any remaining debts of the estate, with the remainder distributed according to the will or state law.
+After obtaining court approval, if required, the sale proceeds to closing.
+Moreover, the funds from the sale are then used to settle any estate debts, and the remaining amount is distributed to beneficiaries as outlined in the will or according to state law.

 8. Tax Considerations